 We at Plano rugby Club are dedicated administrators and coaches aiming at making rugby a memorable experience for participants.Each year several players take up the game with little prior knowledge of rugby and it is our challenge to mold them into competent and competitive players.
-Our reward is seeing the boys discovering and developing a passion for this game and seeing them continue playing on to college and beyond.
-Often, boys who may have been marginalized in other sports, or spend much of their time sitting on the bench discover that their talents lend themselves to rugby.
-We have had several players in the past selected for representative teams including the USA national Under 19s rugby team.
+Our reward is seeing the boys and girls discovering and developing a passion for this game and seeing them continue playing on to college and beyond.
+Often, kids who may have been marginalized in other sports, or spend much of their time sitting on the bench discover that their talents lend themselves to rugby.
+We have had several players in the past selected for representative teams including the USA national Under 19s rugby team and have gone on to play at the collegiate and international levels.
 Since our inception in 2000, our club has participated in every Texas High Schools state championship.

 A major objective of our program is the safety aspect.
 The possibility for injury in a running contact sport cannot be ignored and everything is done to ensure that players learn the proper techniques such as tackling and positioning, etc. Because of the continuous nature of rugby, where the game continues even after a player is tackled, and because there is no blocking, the collision impact is less than in football.
 Rugby injuries, despite the lack of padding, are no more prevalent than in soccer.
 All of our coaches are USA Rugby certified and take the safety aspects of rugby seriously.